 The best and the most comprehensive way to determine what RAM stick you have is to read its manual.

-To find out the manual for your RAM stick, you have to first determine its model.
-You can determine the model number of your RAM by its label.
+To determine your RAM stick’s manual, select its model first.
+You can choose the model number of your RAM by its label.

 For instance, my RAM stick has the model number: Kingston khx1600c9d3k2/4gx.
 A simple search for this online leads to its comprehensive manual.

-Here I can determine a myriad of characteristics such as the fact that it is a DDR3 stick with 2 GB module, has 1600 MHz frequency, CAS Latency of 9 and has 240 pins.
+Here I can determine many characteristics, such as the fact that it is a DDR3 stick with a 2 GB module, has 1600 MHz frequency, CAS Latency of 9, and has 240 pins.

-Hence from here, I can know determine that this would only work on a motherboard designed for DDR3 RAM with ideal frequency support for at least 1600 MHz.
+Hence, from here, I can determine that this would only work on a motherboard designed for DDR3 RAM with ideal frequency support for at least 1600 MHz.

 Also Read: How to Check How Much RAM Your Motherboard Can Support?